-Undertake further analysis and review of the results in Wright et al. (in press) and provide an explanation for apparent cycles and trends in catchability.
-Reconcile these results with trends in other time series of data for the fishery, by fitting all time series simultaneously to models of the fishery and showing where any inconsistencies lie.
+In addition, the client is responsible for making sure that a specific analysis is undertaken that addresses the results in Wright et al. (in press).
+The analysis should specifically identify the fishing effort currently in the WRL fishery including apparent cycles and trends in catchability.
+The analysis should expressly reconcile all results with trends in other time series of data for the fishery, by fitting all time series simultaneously to models of the fishery, and specifically identify where any inconsistencies exist, why they exist, and a recommended course of action.
+This must be completed prior to the first annual surveillance audit.